tldr-pages/tldr/pages/common/adb-install.md

 `adb install -d {{path/to/file.apk}}`

-- Grant all permissions listed in the app manifest(is able to grant some system permissions like `android.permission.WRITE_SECURE_SETTINGS`):
+- Grant all permissions listed in the app manifest:

 `adb install -g {{path/to/file.apk}}`